GianSandoval5/modal_date_picker/README.md

 [![pub](https://img.shields.io/pub/v/modal_date_picker)](https://pub.dev/packages/modal_date_picker)

-## Versión 0.05
+## Versión 0.06
 .
 Adds support to make date formatting optional.
 .
-Removed intl because it tends to give errors in some cases where intl is used in conjunction
+Removed intl because it tends to give errors in some cases where intl is used in conjunction.
+.
+Clear example code is provided.

 ## ✨ Features